wso2/docs-open-banking/en/docs/about/open-banking-concepts.md

 systems, and a developer portal.
 In addition WSO2 Open Banking offers consultancy services on enabling banks to effectively use the technological capabilities of the solution to enable commercial open banking use cases.

-For key concepts on Identity and Access Management domain, see [WSO2 Identity and Access Management](https://is.docs.wso2.com/en/latest/get-started/single-sign-on-and-identity-federation/) and for key concepts on API Management domain, see [API Management documentation](https://apim.docs.wso2.com/en/next/get-started/key-concepts/).
+For key concepts on the Identity and Access Management domain, see [WSO2 Identity and Access Management](https://is.docs.wso2.com/en/latest/get-started/single-sign-on-and-identity-federation/) and for key concepts on the API Management domain, see [API Management documentation](https://apim.docs.wso2.com/en/next/get-started/key-concepts/).

 ------------------------------------------------------------------------------------------------------------------------------------------------
 ####User Types